traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11j.client-grid-remembers-settings.answers.md

  2. Create a frontend service:  MyReportService   (if you have not already!)
      a.
 Create this front-end service:  MyReportService

      b.
-Add a public method:  getAllReports2()
+Add a public method:  getAllReports3()
-        NOTE:  This method returns an observable that holds an array of GridCellDataForSearchingFiltersDTO
+        NOTE:  This method returns an observable that holds an array of GridCellDataForRememberingSettingsDTO

      c.
 Fill-in this public method
-        1) Create a local variable that holds an array of GridCellDataForSearchingFiltersDTO objects
+        1) Create a local variable that holds an array of GridCellDataForRememberingSettingsDTO objects
         2) Fill-in the array with 3 fake objects
         3) Convert the array into an observable
         4) Return the observable

-          public getAllReports2(): Observable<GridCellDataForSearchingFiltersDTO[]> {
+          public getAllReports3(): Observable<GridCellDataForRememberingSettingsDTO[]> {
-            let data: GridCellDataForSearchingFiltersDTO[] = [
+            let data: GridCellDataForRememberingSettingsDTO[] = [
               {
                 id: 101,
                 report_name: 'Report #1',